craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. In the Navigation menu (left-hand pane), click **Users > Active users**.

 1. Add users as follows.
-Make a note of the automatically generated passwords.

     - [ ] Lindsey.